kontent-ai/rich-text-resolver-js/README.md

-# Kontent.ai portable text transformer
+# Kontent.ai rich text transformer

-This package provides you with tools to transform rich text element value from Kontent.ai into [portable text standard](https://github.com/portabletext/portabletext).
+This package provides you with tools to transform rich text element value from Kontent.ai into a JSON tree and optionally to [portable text standard](https://github.com/portabletext/portabletext).

 ## Installation